 Cost Sharing refers to how the University of Colorado Health and Welfare Trust shares the cost of health care services with you.
-It defines what We authorize for payment from the Trust and what you are responsible for paying.
-You satisfy the Cost Sharing requirements through the payment of Copayments (as described below and in the Summary of Benefits and Coverage) depending upon the terms of your coverage.
+It defines what We and the Trust are responsible for paying and what you are responsible for paying.
+You meet your Cost Sharing requirements through the payment of Deductibles and Coinsurance (as described below).
+Cost Sharing requirements depend on the choices you make in accessing services.
+For example, if you choose to use a Participating Provider or Participating facility, your out-of-pocket expenses may be less than if you choose a Non-Participating Provider or Non-Participating facility.
+Your Cost Sharing requirements are based on the Maximum Allowed Amount.